 Seeing art ‘in the real’ and experiencing other places and cultures fundamentally enriches a student's academic experience in both studio and visual culture.
 The Fine Arts department and the Faculty of Arts offer a number of study abroad opportunities.
-Contact Karin Staley for current offerings.
+Contact Brett Roberts for current offerings.

 - Course trips to Europe: The Fine Arts department offers course trips to Europe usually on a biennial basis and typically for 10 days during Reading Break in February.
 Destinations have included Berlin, London, Oxford, Brighton, Yorkshire, Rome, Venice, Bologna and Florence.
 The course trips (FINE 293 and 393) consist of several pre-departure classes in preparation for the trip as well as the trip itself.
 The experience (and assessment) of the course is typically documented through photography, drawing, video, and text.

 - Short trips: The Fine Arts department also offers short trips, typically 3-4 days, to destinations such as New York, Chicago, and Montreal.

 - Day-trips: The Fine Arts department routinely offers day-trips to Toronto (for Nuit Blanche, Art Toronto, gallery visits), Hamilton (for Supercrawl), and other regional locations.
 These trips are a fundamental part of the professional practice dimension of the Fine Arts program.

 - Term-length study abroad: The Faculty of Arts offers a wide variety of term-length study abroad opportunities, with over 90 university partners around the world.
 Recently, Fine Arts students have taken the opportunity to study at universities in England, Norway and Trinidad & Tobago.
 For more information, explore International Exchange.

 Joan Coutu (Fine Arts) and James Skidmore (Germanic and Slavic Studies) organized a field course to Berlin, February 16-26, 2017.